 Summary JPG Specs:

-• Dimensions: 1800px on the long end (doesn't matter if they're horizontal or vertical images).
+- Dimensions: 2000px on the long end (doesn't matter if they're horizontal or vertical images).

-• File Sizes: aim for file sizes between about 400kb - 800kb; avoid file sizes larger than 1mb.
+- File Sizes: aim for file sizes between about 500kb - 900kb.
+(Some images with lots of detail might be a bit larger, but avoid file sizes larger than 1.5 mb).

 What size should I upload my photos?